Lahr Farm

-Lahr Farm is a historic home and farm located in Warwick Township, Chester County, Pennsylvania.
+The Lahr Farm is an historic home and farm complex that is located in Warwick Township, Chester County, Pennsylvania.
+It was originally owned by a wealthy Quaker ironmaster William Branson and part of his Reading Furnace estate.

+History and architectural features

 The farm has three contributing buildings; the main house, bank barn, and wash hour or latchen.
 The house is a 2 1/2-story, four-bay by two-bay, fieldstone dwelling with a gable roof.
-The farm remain in the Lahr family from 1834 to 1938.
+The farm was inherited by Branon's grandson a wealthy ironmaster Samuel Van Leer.
+The Van Leer Family's original surname spelling was Von Lahr.
+The farm remained in the Lahr family from 1834 to 1938.

 It was added to the National Register of Historic Places in 1979.